Metal Roofing vs Shingles in Texas

 Metal and shingle roofs can both make sense in Texas—the best choice is the one that matches your budget, your design goals, and your tolerance for future maintenance.
 Compare proposals based on details, not just totals, and pay close attention to ventilation and flashing scope.
 If you’re unsure which direction fits your home, a professional inspection and a clear written estimate can remove a lot of guesswork.

-Get Your Free Quote
+Get Your Free Quote from Roofs by Nicholas

 Find out how we can help with a no-obligation quote.